Speech Language Pathologist Jobs in USA with Visa Sponsorship

 Do Speech Language Pathologists qualify for H-1B visa sponsorship?

-Yes, Speech Language Pathologists qualify for H-1B sponsorship as a specialty occupation.
+Yes, Speech Language Pathologists qualify for H-1B visa sponsorship as a specialty occupation.
 The role requires specialized knowledge in speech pathology and communication disorders, typically requiring a master's degree in Speech-Language Pathology or related field.
 USCIS generally approves SLP petitions when the degree field aligns with the position requirements.

 What degree do I need for H-1B sponsorship as an SLP?